 The principle behind this concept is as follows:

-If one party to the marriage earns a license and/or educational credits during the marriage, then the license and/or educational credits are considered an asset and will be valued and may be “distributed” with other marital assets.
+If one party to the marriage earns a license and/or educational credits during the marriage, then the license and/or educational credits are considered to have enhanced a party’s ability to earn a living.

 The Business as an Asset